-The FRQIO/4FRQIO instruction in QPI mode is used to read memory data at up to a 200MHz clock.
+The FRQIO/4FRQIO instruction in QPI mode is used to read memory data at up to a 133MHz clock.
+It is not required to set QE bit to "1".before Fast Read Quad I/O instruction in QPI mode.

 The FRQIO/4FRQIO instruction in QPI mode utilizes all four IO lines to input the instruction code so that only two clocks are required, while the FRQIO/4FRQIO instruction requires that the byte-long instruction code is shifted into the device only via IO0 line in eight clocks.
 As a result, 6 command cycles will be reduced by the FRQIO/4FRQIO QPI instruction.
 In addition, subsequent address and data out are shifted in/out via all four IO lines like the FRQIO/4FRQIO instruction.
 In fact, except for the command cycle, the FRQIO/4FRQIO operation in QPI mode is exactly same as the FRQIO/4FRQIO operation in SPI mode.